API Reference

 Hyperbolic and inverse hyperbolic functions.

-Rounding to integers. ceiling and ceil are aliases.
+Rounding to integers. ceiling and ceiling are aliases.

 round(x, digits = 0) / signif(x, digits = 6)